sta/websocket-sharp/README.md

 ##### WebSocket.OnMessage Event #####

-A `WebSocket.OnMessage` event occurs when the `WebSocket` receives a message.
+This event occurs when the `WebSocket` receives a message.

 ```csharp
 ws.OnMessage += (sender, e) => {